dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

 Hopefully you will now be capable of writing and running tests for your recipe.
 If you want more examples of tests we suggest looking at the existing tests in ``asr/test/test_*.py``.
-Additionally you can take a look at the API documentation of the test sub-package :ref:`api test` or you can take a look at the documentation of pytest_ itself.
+Additionally you can take a look at the :ref:`api test` API documentation or you can take a look at the documentation of pytest_ itself.

 .. _pytest: https://docs.pytest.org/en/latest/
 .. _tox: https://tox.readthedocs.io/en/latest/